Hornetlabs/synchdb-docs/docs/en/getting-started/quick_start.md

 ```

 ## Check Connector Running State
 Use `synchdb_state_view()` to examine all connectors' running states.

-See below for an example output:
+If everything works fine, we should see outputs similar to below.
 ``` SQL
 postgres=# select * from synchdb_state_view;
      name      | connector_type |  pid   |        stage        |  state  |   err    |                                           last_dbz_offset